JEE Main

 English and AssameseExamination Centres in Assam

-English and BengaliExamination Centres in West Bengal, Tripura and Andaman & Nicobar Island
+English and BengaliExamination Centres in West Bengal, Tripura, and Andaman & Nicobar Islands

-English and GujaratiExamination Centres in Gujarat, Daman and Diu, Dadra and Nagar Haveli
+English and GujaratiExamination Centres in Gujarat, Daman & Diu, Dadra & Nagar Haveli

 English and KannadaExamination Centres in Karnataka